IAEA-NDS/ENDF-utility-codes/README.md

-## ENDF Utility Codes version
+## ENDF Utility Codes

-The ENDF utility codes enable the verification of files in ENDF-5 or 6 format.
-For a history of updates to the codes consult the information in the headers of the source files.
+The ENDF utility codes enable the verification of files in ENDF-5 or [ENDF-6](https://nds.iaea.org/public/endf/) format.
+For the previous history of updates to the codes consult the information in the headers of the source files.

-The suite of ENDF utility codes includes:
+The suite of ENDF Utility Codes includes:

 - CHECKR - Format checking code
 - FIZCON - Procedures & simple physics checking code